raeas/birthday-alert-server/README.md

-# Birtday Alert Server
+# Birthday Alert Server
 This is the server for the Birthday Alert app where you can keep a list of people's birthdays and create a list of gift ideas for each person on your birthday list.

 -----
 ### Link to live app
-Live version of the app can be found here <a href = "https://birthday-alert-client.vercel.app/">https://birthday-alert-client.vercel.app/</a>
+Live version of the app can be found here: <a href = "https://birthday-alert-client.vercel.app/">https://birthday-alert-client.vercel.app/</a>

 ### API Base url
 <a href = "https://desolate-sea-54001.herokuapp.com/api">https://desolate-sea-54001.herokuapp.com/api</a>